valorkin/presentation-test-guidelines/xpdays-2014/index.md

 ---
 #Yes, but NO

+???
+- Common problem of tests and code?
+- What do a most impact on tests quality?
+- Writing test goals?

 ---
 #Humans

+???
+- Common problem of tests and code?
+- What do a most impact on tests quality?
+- Writing test goals?

 ---
 ##Any fool can write code that a computer can understand.
 ##Good programmers write code that